Fragmented charged domain wall below the tetragonal-orthorhombic phase transition in BaTiO3

 In case of the tail-to-tail superdomain wall, the corresponding plausible interpretation with mechanically compatible walls is given in Fig.\,\ref{Fig4}d,f.
 The voltage-favored stripes and the stripes with polarization perpendicular to the superdomain wall in Fig.\,\ref{Fig4}d seems to be terminated by similar dark patterns.
 It suggests a more regular distribution of the compensating charge along the tail-to-tail superdomain wall.
 Due to the nature of the compensating charge carriers, however, the high conductivity is not expected to occur at the tail-to-tail superdomain wall at all.

-We are aware of the fact that the optical observation alone does not allow to conclude about the exact structure of the superdomain wall at the submicron scale.
-It is likely that the dark areas within superdomain walls shown in Figs. \ref{Fig4}a,b are actually not made of perfectly straight walls with crystallographically prominent orientations, but rather by nanoscale wedges or zig-zag junctions \cite{ignatans2020local}.
+Our optical observation does not allow to conclude about the submicron structure of the superdomain wall.
+It is likely that the dark areas within superdomain walls shown in Figs. \ref{Fig4}a,b are actually made by nanoscale wedges or zig-zag junctions \cite{ignatans2020local} but this does not disqualify our analysis.